 Opening hours are Monday to Sunday from 10 am – 7 pm.

-The walk leading up to the temple is almost as exciting as the temple visit itself, with a multitude of traditional buildings, shops and restaurants.
+The walk leading up to the temple is almost as exciting as the temple visit itself, with a multitude of traditional buildings, shops, and restaurants.

 Kiyomizu-dera is built into the side of the mountain, and from the huge verandah, you can see spectacular views of the hillside and the entire city.

-Below the Kiyomizu-dera temple, you can find the reason why people make pilgrimages here from around Japan and the world – the Otowa Waterfall.
 The waters are divided into three streams, and visitors use long poles with cups attached to drink from the streams.

 Each stream has a different meaning and benefit – long life and health, success in school/career, and love.
 However, you can only drink from one… so choose carefully!